 Tuition and fees are due prior to the beginning of each semester.
-Students with outstanding balances on their accounts will not be permitted to enroll in future semesters until prior term balances have been paid.
+Late fees apply to those who fail to make payment arrangements prior to the beginning of each semester.
+Students with outstanding balances on their accounts will not be permitted to enroll in future semesters or receive grade transcripts until prior term balances have been paid.

 Course schedules for the next semester will not be available until financial arrangements have been made with the Bursar's Office.
-After financial obligations have been met, students may register for classes then obtain their schedule from the Student Information System.
+After financial obligations have been met, students may register for classes, then obtain their schedule from the Student Information System.